-Since the DR is used to forward PIM join messages to the RP, it doesn’t do much good for multicast dense mode where we don’t have a RP.
-The only exception is when you use IGMPv1…in that case the PIM DR will work as the IGMP query router because IGMPv1 doesn’t have a query router election.
+Since the DR is used to forward PIM join messages to the RP, it doesn’t do much good for multicast dense mode where we don’t have an RP.
+The only exception is when you use IGMPv1…in that case, the PIM DR will work as the IGMP query router because IGMPv1 doesn’t have a query router election.

 Let’s take a look at the following topology to see how the DR works:

-Let’s configure this small network and take a close look how the DR works:
+Let’s configure this small network and take a close look at how the DR works:

 We will use the loopback interface on R1 to advertise as the RP.